 Towards the beginning of time we have the Elves.
 Immortal, we find them frolicking through the meadows and forests, creating wondorous things like big, spirit-assisted libraries, magic teleportey mirrors and gleaming golden cities.
 A war happens, maybe against humans, maybe against demons, maybe against the titans, maybe against the original darkspawn.
 The most powerful mages become generals, then venerated elders, then kings, then gods.
 Magical power absotively posilutely corrupts and so the mage-gods seek more and more of it.

 They either create or decide to use the Darkspawn taint for this purpose, turning Arlathan black with its use, but, as these things go, it quickly starts getting out of hand.
 They spread it to their slaves and use them in blood sacrifices, in eternal competition with each other.
 But they cannot control its spread.
 This becomes very clear to Mythal who, being the motherly sort, is none too pleased with this set of circumstances.
-Being the peaceful, lovey-dovey gal that she is, she sits down to have a nice open chat with them and, naturally, they respond by violently murdering her.
+Being the peaceful, lovey-dovey gal that she is, she sits down to have a nice open chat with them and being the reasonable chaps they are they respond by violently murdering her.
 Solas, who was already not so sure about this whole “hey let’s use this uncontrollable bio weapon as a power source” thing or the “let’s also kill a bunch of innocent slaves” cherry on top, is finally pushed over the edge and rallies the people to him.
 The elves, in an incredible display of entitlement, decide they’re not all that happy being infected with Blight and sacrificed against their will, so many rally to Solas.
 Solas, with his army, mozies on over to Arlathan where the Evanuris have holled up (maybe even retreated to) with their own darkspawney armies.
 He creates the veil and banishes the city of Arlathan to the fade, as an unreachable island in the middle.
-To make sure the Evanuris never come back he takes a nap.
+To make sure the Evanuris never come back he takes the world’s most pro-active nap.
 In doing so watching over them in the fade.

 He quickly realizes that this whole “freeing the elves from enslavement by elven tyrants” thing simply resulted in the elves being enslaved by Tevinter tyrants and boohoos many boohoos.
 These same Tevinter tyrants start listening to the Old Gods who, on behalf of the Evanuris, tell them “Hey guys, wouldn’t it be totally cool if you guys ripped open the fade and freed my masters, uuuum, I mean got all the wonderful candy inside.”
 The Tevinter mages, not having learned from their parents not to take candy from strange dragon gods because their parents were too busy making blood sacrifices in the bathroom, do this.
 They get there only to find Arlathan overrun with the Blight, which “oopsie” infects them too.
 Either the Evanuris or one of Solas’ safeguards sends them back to Thedas.
 But the Blight, being quite sticky, goes along with them.
 Once again unleashing it upon the world.
 The Evanuris snigger and twirl their moustaches as they wait for their plans to finally let them the fuck out and I can only imagine Solas smashes his hand into his face in a facepalm of elven god proportions.
 Eventually leading to the plan we see him try to carry out in “Dragon Age: Inquistion.”